 In addition to this, player transfer markets tend to be fairly illiquid.
 This means that even a small flurry of bets on one particular selection will often lead to the price coming in very quickly, or the selection being suspended, whether or not the information is valid.
 The lesson from all of this is that it pays to be quick into the market if and when you have a hunch about a player moving club.
 If not, you may find the value has gone or the market has been pulled altogether.

 The picture moves especially quickly at key times during the transfer cycle.
 It could be that a news story suggests a player is going somewhere or maybe it’s as innocuous as a cryptic post from a player or even an agent on social media.
 Keeping on top of the latest news can really pay and help you make the most of player transfer betting.
 That’s especially true the closer we get to the end of the transfer window and definitely on transfer deadline day.
-The rumour mill is at its wildest on the final day of the window so there is plenty of profit to be made if you can sort the wheat from the chaff and see the real transfers amidst all the red herrings.
+The rumour mill is at its wildest on the final day of the window so there is plenty to be made if you can sort the wheat from the chaff and see the real transfers amidst all the red herrings.